digitapex/LinkBookmarkWebApp/README.md

 pip install -r requirements.txt
 ```

-Then provide the SECRET_KEY in the secrets.py file, in the same folder as settings.py (the secrets.py.template file is provided for this purpose).
+Then provide the SECRET_KEY in the *secrets.py* file, which needs to be in the same folder as *settings.py* (the *secrets.py.template* file is provided for this purpose).

 ### Database choice

-If you want to use SQLite, change the database section in settings.py to look like this:
+If you want to use SQLite, change the database section in *settings.py* to look like this:

 ```
 DATABASES = {